-16 Stringer, C. E.; Trettin, C. C.; Zarnoch, S. J. and Tang, W. 2015.
+&lt;sup>16 Stringer, C. E.; Trettin, C. C.; Zarnoch, S. J. and Tang, W. 2015.
 Carbon stocks of mangroves within the Zambezi River Delta, Mozambique.
 Forest Ecology Management 354:139-148.

-Uncertainty

-associated with this parameter: Forest type Uncertainty estimate (confidence interval at 95%)

 FSD 19.72%

 FSSV 18.33%

 FF 8.00%

 Any comment: -

-Parameter: BGB {before,j} Description: Belowground biomass of forest type j before conversion, Data unit: tons of dry matter per ha Source of data or description of the method for developing the data including the spatial level of the data (local, regional, national, international): For semi-deciduous and evergreen forest, data are from the Zambézia Forest Inventory.
+Parameter: BGB before,j Description: Belowground biomass of forest type j before conversion, Data unit: tons of dry matter per ha Source of data or description of the method for developing the data including the spatial level of the data (local, regional, national, international): Value applied: For semi-deciduous and evergreen forest, data are from the Zambézia Forest Inventory.
 It includes data that was collected in Zambézia province during the NFI, in 2017 and 2018.
-Please refer to parameter AGB {before,j} for more information.
-For mangrove forests, please refer to parameter AGB {before,j} for more information.
-Spatial level: Regional Value applied: Semi-deciduous forest (FSD) 49.95 Evergreen forest (FSSV) 42.06 Mangrove forest (FF) 85.43 The values above are estimated and extracted in the workbook "Emission factor v.2" and then they are recorded in the cells "B46", "B52" and "B58" respectively, of the "BIOMASS" worksheet tab in the "Outside ZILMP Emissions Calculations MR (2019)" and "Outside ZILMP Emissions Calculations MR (2020)" workbooks.
-These values are then applied in the range "E9:E20" of the "EMISSION MONITORING PERIOD(ERL)" worksheet tab in the "Outside ZILMP Emissions Calculations MR (2019)" and "Outside ZILMP Emissions Calculations MR (2019)" and "Outside ZILMP Emissions Calculations MR (2020)" workbooks for estimating emissions.
-QA/QC procedures applied Please see section QA/QC procedures under parameter AGB {before,j} .
-Uncertainty associated with this parameter: Forest Uncertainty estimate type (confidence interval at 95%) FSD 16.58% FSSV 16.71% FF 10.00% Any comment: -
+Please refer to parameter AGB before,j for more information.
+For mangrove forests, please refer to parameter AGB before,j for more information.
+Spatial level: Regional Semi-deciduous forest (FSD) 49.95 Evergreen forest (FSSV) 42.06 Mangrove forest (FF) 85.43 The values above are estimated and extracted in the workbook "Emission factor v.2" and then they are recorded in the cells "B46", "B52" and "B58" respectively, of the "BIOMASS" worksheet tab in the "Outside ZILMP Emissions Calculations MR (2021)" and "Outside ZILMP Emissions Calculations MR (2021)" workbook.
+These values are then applied in the range "E9:E20" of the "EMISSION MONITORING PERIOD(ERL)" worksheet tab in the "Outside ZILMP Emissions Calculations MR (2021)" and "Outside ZILMP Emissions Calculations MR (2021)" workbook for estimating emissions.
+QA/QC procedures applied Uncertainty associated with Please see section QA/QC procedures under parameter AGB before,j .
+Forest Uncertainty estimate this parameter: type (confidence interval at 95%) FSD 16.58% FSSV 16.71% FF 10.00% Any comment: -